pulumi/pulumi/docs/mupack.md

 types are contravariant (equal or relaxed), return types are covariant (equal or strengthened).
 Properties, on the other hand, are invariant, since they are both input and output.
 This is the same for lambda conversions.

-MuIL also supports purely dynamic property and method operations against objects, as though the object were a map indexed by the desired member's string name.
+The above conversions are based on static types.
+MuIL also supports dynamic coercion, dynamic castability checks, plus dynamic property and method operations, as though the object were simply a map indexed by member names.
 This is often used in conjunction with the untyped `any` type.
 These operations may, of course, fail at runtime, as is usual in dynamic languages.
-They are described in the MuIL section.
+These operations respect accessibility.
+These operations are described in the MuIL section.

 ### Advanced Types